jordanbean-msft/entraid-pim-automation/README.md

 1. Deploy the code to Azure Functions

+    You will need to set the following Application Settings.
+The PowerShell script expects to pull the following values via environment variables.

+    - `TENANT_ID`
+    - `CLIENT_ID`
+    - `CLIENT_SECRET`

 1. Issue a POST command with a list of the groups to create/update

     ```bash